fmerg/pymerkle/docs/proofs.rst

     >>>

-Like in any of the available verification mechanism, the `HashMachine.multi_hash`_ method is implicitly applied over the path of advertised hashes in order to recover a single hash.
+Like in any of the available verification mechanism, the `HashEngine.multi_hash`_ method is implicitly applied over the path of advertised hashes in order to recover a single hash.
 The proof is found to be valid *iff* this single hash coincides with the provided commitment.
 Note that application of `verify_proof` has the effect of modifying the inscribed status as